ebcarenas/IScaleJavaTest/README.md

 Here are the things that I used to build this:

-1. Net Beans
+1. Java 8
-2. Maven
+2. Net Beans
-3. Object Oriented Programming
+3. Maven
-4. Design Patterns
+4. Object Oriented Programming
-5. Java Core
+5. Design Patterns
 6. Jackson Core